Key Takeaways

 The mission, a commercial endeavour by NewSpace India Limited (NSIL), will carry the European Space Agency’s (ESA) Proba-3 spacecraft into a highly elliptical orbit.

-This mission offers significant benefits to humanity by advancing solar research, demonstrating precise spacecraft formation flying, and fostering international collaboration between ISRO and ESA.
+The Proba-3 mission offers significant benefits to humanity by advancing solar research and demonstrating precise spacecraft formation flying.
 Proba-3 is an In-Orbit Demonstration (IOD) designed to test precise formation flying, a breakthrough technology where two spacecraft maintain a fixed relative position.
+This technology has the potential to improve our understanding of the Sun and refine space weather predictions, which are crucial for safeguarding satellites and communication systems.

 The spacecraft consists of the Coronagraph Spacecraft (CSC), which observes the Sun by blocking its bright light, and the Occulter Spacecraft (OSC), which acts as a shield to enhance the CSC’s observations.